Film Studio, Production Project (11137.1)

 This unit requires independent work under supervision, including group work.
 The unit requires that students participate actively and in collaboration to plan, produce and reflect on major projects.
 Participation in project supervision meetings is required for successful completion of the unit.

 Required IT skills

-This unit assumes IT skills in line with the prerequisite units in the Film Production Major
+This unit assumes IT skills in line with the prerequisite units in the Film Production Major and Course.

 While the University provides access to all equipment and software required to complete the unit, students may incur incidental costs in the production of projects.